kubernetes/website/content/en/blog/_posts/2022-05-03-kubernetes-release-1.24.md

 alight, and guided us through long nights on difficult seas.

 With this release we gaze upwards, to what is possible when our community comes together.
-Kubernetes is the work of hundreds of contributors across the globe, and thousands of end-users supporting applications that serve millions.
+Kubernetes is the work of hundreds of contributors across the globe and thousands of end-users supporting applications that serve millions.
 Every one is a star in our sky, helping us chart our course.

 The release logo is made by [Britnee Laverack](https://www.instagram.com/artsyfie/), and depicts a telescope set upon starry skies and the